RetroPie/RetroPie-Docs/docs/Super-Mario-War.md

 #### Dead Team Notice

-When this is On, a breif message is shown upon the elimination of a team.
+When this is On, a brief message is shown upon the elimination of a team.
 When this is Off, team elimination isn't notified.

 ### Music & Sound